VictorOmoboye/Diabetes-Risk-Prediction/README.md

 - Current early detection methods at Stark Health Clinic lack precision, resulting in missed opportunities for timely interventions.
 - Inaccurate predictions lead to delayed care, increased complications, and higher treatment costs.
 - The clinic requires a reliable and robust predictive model to identify high-risk individuals effectively.

+### AIM OF THE PROJECT
+- Develop a robust machine learning model to predict the likelihood of diabetes onset in individuals.
+- Enable early identification of high-risk patients to facilitate timely and targeted preventive interventions.
+- Improve patient outcomes by reducing diabetes-related complications through proactive care.
+- Optimize healthcare resource allocation by prioritizing at-risk individuals.
+- Lower long-term healthcare costs associated with diabetes management and treatment.
+- Strengthen Stark Health Clinic's role as a leader in technology-driven and patient-focused care.